microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraEnvironment.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-When you use `Connect-Entra`, you can choose to target other environments.
+when you use `Connect-Entra`, you can choose to target other environments.
 By default, `Connect-Entra` targets the global public cloud.

-## EXAMPLES
+## Examples

 ### Example 1: Get a list of public cloud environments